 Blockchain can potentially be used to manage healthcare data, prevent data loss and tampering with the pandemic information and resources.
 It leads helping hand in tracking the supply of virus prevention drugs and other materials efficiently and transparently thus effectively reducing fraud.

 Blockchain not only represents a possibility to help reduce the spread of coronavirus, but also provides some preventive measures during a bleak time.
 Check video:

 5G & Smart Applications – Curb The Community Spread

-5G plays an indirect role in controlling the spread of virus.
-High speed, huge bandwidth and low latency enables healthcare professionals to conduct seamless communication through live-streaming video and telemedicine with patients, thus further improving the efficiency and effectiveness of diagnosis and treatment.
+5G plays an indirect role in controlling the spread of the virus.
+High speed, huge bandwidth, and low latency enable healthcare professionals to conduct seamless communication through live-streaming video and telemedicine with patients, thus further improving the efficiency and effectiveness of diagnosis and treatment.

 5G enables development of digitized and cloud-based public emergency response applications for continuous remote monitoring and diagnosis of patients’ health eliminating the need of physical presence of a medical expert.